AdobeDocs/commerce-php/src/pages/developer/components/indexing/index.md

 ### Create custom indexers

-Magento contains several indexers out of the box, but you might want to add your own if your customization requires data searches, which are not optimized by the Magento default indexers.
+Adobe Commerce and Magento Open Source contain several indexers out of the box, but you might want to add your own if your customization requires data searches, which are not optimized by the default indexers.

 This topic provides a high level description of how indexing is implemented from a developer's point of view, and practical advice for how to add your own indexer.

-## How Magento implements indexing
+## How the application implements indexing

 The following components are involved in the indexing process: